katas-bytebusters/MonitorMe/Readme.md

 * **Snapshot Component**: APIs will be exposed to download the Patient's vitals snapshot and can be uploaded to MyMedicalData using secure HTTP API call.

-* **Data API**: This will be used to query analytical data by the Medical Professional to anyalyze patient's vitals.
+* **Data API**: This will be used to query analytical data by the Medical Professional to analyze patient's vitals.

 ![Data Flow](Images/DataFlow.png)